 When (or if) your bait hive has been occupied by bees, try to move the hive of bees to a suitable long-term location, before the bees learn to fly back to the bait hive.
 Set up another bait hive on the site.

-You can treat the broodless bees with oxalic acid, to knock out phoretic varroa mites.
+You can treat the broodless bees with oxalic acid, to knock out phoretic varroa mites (mites living on the body of the bees).

-The bees will quickly draw out foundation, if the sycamore is providing a honey flow.
+The bees will quickly draw out foundation, if the sycamore is providing a honey flow, and they can fill a brood box with brood and stores within ten days.

 Check that the queen is laying healthy brood.